moorepants/tu-delft-promotion/associate-vision-statement.rst

 for this course.
 This course is a key offering for our Sports Engineering MSc designation.

-I have received personal positive feedback from students on on the pedagogical approaches of both courses, with particular appreciation of being able to solve realistic problems at the course's end.
+I have received personal positive feedback from students on the pedagogical approaches of both courses, with particular appreciation of being able to solve realistic problems at the course's end.
 As an assistant professor of teaching in California, my student evaluations of teaching were consistently above